Top-rated hammocks that will transform your outdoor space | CNN Underscored

 You can already imagine this on your patio, can’t you?
 Available in lots of lovely colors (we love the light brown and sky blue), this crocheted polyester hammock can hold up to 300 pounds.

-Costway Free-Standing Hanging Swing Chair Hammock with Stand ($232.99; homedepot.com)
+Costway Freestanding Hanging Swing Chair Hammock With Stand ($232.99; homedepot.com)

 One look at this poppy orange hammock chair and it’s easy to see why it’s a bestseller.
-Complete with a stainless steel frame, anti-slip feet, sun-shade canopy and arm rests, plus a soft cushion and pillow, we can’t imagine a much more comfy spot than this.
+Complete with a stainless steel frame, anti-slip feet, sun-shade canopy and armrests, plus a soft cushion and pillow, we can’t imagine a much more comfy spot than this.

 Y-Stop Hammock Chair ($51.99; amazon.com)